Faith in Everyone to Shine Brightly

 College Road, Purton, Wiltshire, SN5 4AR

-At St Mary's we all - children and adults alike - consider the very best behaviour to be normal and expected: we have 'faith in everyone to shining brightly'.
+At St Mary's we all - children and adults alike - consider the very best behaviour to be normal and expected: we have 'faith in everyone to shine brightly'.
 We show this in so many ways: caring for each other, being helpful, sympathising with others, holding doors for each other, solving our friendship problems quickly, being polite, not tolerating unkindness and valuing our own and others' learning.
 When someone is not 'shining brightly' with their behaviour, we work quickly to find out why, give the right support, use restorative approaches and then make amends, forgive and move on.

 Our policy has been developed by St Mary’s staff, based on tried, tested and proven effective practice.
 We have been influenced by the work of behaviour expert Paul Dix, in his book, ‘When the Adults Change, Everything Changes: Seismic Shifts in School Behaviour’.
-(See the short video further down the page.)

 Behaviour expectations for everyone at St Mary's are built around three simple, core principles: